 Donating blood: You can save a life

-Blood can’t be artificially manufactured, therefore blood donation services such as the Western Province Blood Transfusion Service (WPBTS) relies completely on voluntary blood donors and encourages all eligible donors to donate.
+Blood can’t be artificially manufactured and blood donation services such as the Western Cape Blood Service (WCBS) relies completely on voluntary blood donors and encourages all eligible donors to donate.

 What is a blood donation?